kianborrero/csgv/README.md

 ## Project Summary

-This project showcases three AI productivity tools—the AI Scheduler for automating task management, Smart Notes for AI-powered note-taking and organization, and the AutoTask Manager for automating task tracking and prioritization—with the goal of designing an attractive, user-friendly website that effectively communicates the benefits of AI in enhancing productivity.
+A suite of AI-powered productivity tools.
+These tools include an AI Scheduler for intelligent task management, Smart Notes for efficient note-taking, and an AutoTask Manager for automated task tracking.
+The site features testimonials from professionals who have benefited from these tools.
+Contact information and the company's location in Victorias City, Philippines, are also provided.

 ## Design Choices